 The Pythia was typically an older woman of good character chosen from the local community, who underwent purification before she prophesied.
 On consultation days she bathed in the Castalian spring, and it is said she descended into the adyton, the restricted inner sanctum of the Temple of Apollo, closed off from the pilgrims who waited outside.
 There she took her seat on a high tripod, the three-legged bronze stand sacred to the god, positioned over a cleft in the rock.
 Ancient writers describe her chewing laurel leaves and breathing in vapours that rose from the chasm below, entering an altered state in which Apollo was believed to speak directly through her.

-Modern researchers have debated the vapours theory for a long time, with some geologists suggesting that faults beneath the temple could have released light hydrocarbon gases such as ethylene, capable of producing a trance-like effect.
+Modern researchers have debated the vapours theory for a long time, with some geologists suggesting that faults beneath the temple released light hydrocarbon gases such as ethylene, capable of producing a trance-like effect.
 Whatever the physical cause, the ancient understanding was clear: the god possessed the Pythia and spoke through her mouth.
-Because her utterances could be broken or ecstatic, a body of priests attached to the sanctuary interpreted and rendered them into the polished verse or prose that consultants carried home.
-This interpretive role gave the priesthood real influence, since the framing of an answer could steer its meaning as surely as the words themselves.
+Because her utterances came broken or ecstatic, a body of priests attached to the sanctuary interpreted and rendered them into the polished verse or prose that consultants carried home.
+This interpretive role gave the priesthood real influence, since the framing of an answer steered its meaning as surely as the words themselves.

 How did a consultation at the oracle actually work?